purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/cache-busting.md

 ## Using Ructe for Cache Busting

 Let's turn our `asset-pipeline` folder into a Rust crate.
-We do this because we can use `Ructe` to generate code that allows to access assets in  atypesafe way.
+We do this because we can use `Ructe` to generate code that allows to access assets in  a typesafe way.
 Ructe also handles hashing so that we never have to worry about the browser deploying the wrong CSS or Javascript.

 Run the following...